decaporg/decap-cms/website/content/docs/beta-features.md

 **Use these features at your own risk.**

 ## Custom Mount Element
-Netlify CMS always creates it's own DOM element for mounting the application, which means it always takes over the entire page, and is generally inflexible if you're trying to do something creative, like injecting it into a shared context.
+Netlify CMS always creates its own DOM element for mounting the application, which means it always takes over the entire page, and is generally inflexible if you're trying to do something creative, like injecting it into a shared context.

 You can now provide your own element for Netlify CMS to mount in by setting the target element's ID as `nc-root`.
-If Netlify CMS finds an element with this ID during initialization, it will mount within that element instead of creating it's own.
+If Netlify CMS finds an element with this ID during initialization, it will mount within that element instead of creating its own.

 ## Manual Initialization
 Netlify CMS can now be manually initialized, rather than automatically loading up the moment you import it.
 The whole point of this at the moment is to inject configuration into Netlify CMS before it loads, bypassing need for an actual Netlify CMS `config.yml`.
 This is important, for example, when creating tight integrations with static site generators.

 Injecting config is technically already possible by setting `window.CMS_CONFIG` before importing/requiring/running Netlify CMS, but most projects are modular and don't want to use globals, plus `window.CMS_CONFIG` is an internal, not technically supported, and provides no validation.

-Assuming you have the netlify-cms package installed to your project, manual initialization works like so:
+Assuming you have the netlify-cms package installed to your project, manual initialization works like this:

 ```js
 // This global flag enables manual initialization.